cryotools/subglacial-overdeepenings/code/README.md

 which consists of two subsequent routines for all glaciers.

-As a key function in ArcGIS (`region group`) sometimes breaks when handling large datasets, we recommend to outsource this step to the `raster` package of R. With this, R steps in to provide the necessary overdeepening identification for the second routine of the python script.
+As a key function in ArcGIS (`region group`) sometimes breaks when handling large datasets, we recommend outsourcing this step to R, i.e. the `clump` function of the `raster` package.
+With this, R steps in to provide the necessary overdeepening identification for the second routine of the python script.
 For more details, please see the header of *calculations.py*.

 ### Required data